 To provide prior year comparison for the electricity sector, the RA's proposed Electricity expenditure budget for fiscal year 2021-22 is set out in Table 6 below.
-The RA's proposed total Electricity expenditure budget for the fiscal year 2021-22 increased by \$168,075 (6%) when compared to its approved expenditure budget for the fiscal year 2020-21.
+The RA's proposed total Electricity expenditure budget for the fiscal year 2021-22 decreased by \$231,225 (8%) when compared to its approved expenditure budget for the fiscal year 2020-21.
 Common costs have been allocated evenly between the Electronic Communications and Electricity sectors except for sector-specific designated expenses.

-The majority of changes in the proposed budget for the fiscal year 2021-22 when compared to the approved budget for 2020-21 are as follows:
+The key movements in the proposed budget for the fiscal year 2021-22 when compared to the approved budget for 2020-21 are as follows:

 - i.
-An increase of \$494,000 (194%) in consulting services largely due to the RA's projects required to implement the Comprehensive Retail Tariff review and the solar procurement. - ii.
-A decrease in operating expenses by \$203,175 (63%) primarily due to the decrease in the budgeted provision for litigation and mediation. - iii.
-A decrease in commissioners' honoraria by \$72,000 (27%). - iv.
-A marginal decrease in staff costs by \$44,000 (3%) is primarily due to a decrease in hiring costs year on year since most of the positions have been filled.
+A decrease in operating expenses by \$243,475 (75%) primarily due to the decrease in the budgeted provision for litigation and mediation. - ii.
+A decrease in commissioners' honoraria by \$72,000 (27%). - iii.
+A marginal decrease in staff costs by \$39,000 (2%) is primarily due to a decrease in hiring costs year on year since most of the positions have been filled. - iv.
+An increase of \$130,000 (51%) in consulting services largely due to the RA's projects required to implement the Retail Tariff review and the Solar procurement and ongoing knowledge transfer.